AlexLipp/autocatchments/README.md

 ## Installation

-- Clone this repository into any location on your hardrive
+- Clone this repository into any location
 - Navigate into a conda environment if desired
 - Run `pip install .`
-- The `autocatchment` package can be imported the normal way (e.g., `import autocatchments as ac`)
+- The `autocatchments` package can be imported the normal way (e.g., `import autocatchments as ac`)

 ## Usage